 OPTIONAL I.Q.
 TEST SCORES

-Normally, MSA would require an aptitude test score or an I.Q. test score for all nominations.
-Due to COVID-19, we are not requiring I.Q. test scores for 2021 Nominations.
-Scholars will be scored based on three categories: GPA, letters of recommendation and student essays.
+MSA does not require an I.Q. test score for all nominations.
+Due to inequity in the cost of I.Q. tests and the ability of schools to cover said costs, I.Q. test scores are no longer required for nominations.
+Scholars will be scored based on four categories: GPA, aptitude test score, letters of recommendation and student essays.